 The Patrol Division averages 1,000 calls for service and issues approximately 400 summonses each month.

-At the present time, because of multiple, recent retirements, in addition to several promotions, the Patrol Division consists of two platoon Lieutenants, four squad Sergeants, four Corporals and 16 Police Officers.
+At the present time, the Patrol Division consists of two platoon Lieutenants, four squad Sergeants, four Corporals and 15 Police Officers.
 Ideally, each our four squads should consist of 6 officers (a sergeant, a corporal, and four patrol officers).
 At any given time, one squad is always working.
-Over the past year and a half, we have added eight new police officers to the department.
-Click hereto see our Department Organizational Chart.
+Over the past year and a half, we have added nine new police officers to the department.
+Click here to see our Department Organizational Chart.

 Platoon 1 Commander (oversees Squads #1 and #4) is Lieutenant James Caruso.
 He can be reached by calling (973) 208-6154 or you may email him by clicking on his email link on our Contact Information page.